kaltura/DeveloperPortalDocs/documentation/media-player/Player-Customization.md

 ## Managing external assets

-External assets such as tmpl.html, CSS, JS, images and font files can be used by the player.
-When directing the player to load these assets, make sure to consider the following:
+External assets such as tmpl.html, CSS, JS, images and font files can be used by the Player.
+When directing the Player to load these assets, make sure to consider the following:

 1. Host the external files on a dedicated server, preferably a CDN for best performance, and ensure your server has [CORS headers](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) enabling loading assets from other domains
 2. Make sure you set the correct relative links or full paths in your Flashvars settings
-3. Ensure that your assets could be loaded from both http and https, and when directing the player to load the assets, use protocol agnostic URL notation (`://` instead of `http://`).
+3. Ensure that your assets could be loaded from both http and https, and when directing the Player to load the assets, use protocol agnostic URL notation (`://` instead of `http://`).
 Also ensure that your server has a valid SSL certificate.
 4. If you need to load more than one icon, consider using an icon font
 5. If you need to load more than one image, use [CSS sprite sheets](https://css-tricks.com/css-sprites/)